joecowton/bank/readme.md

 A JavaScript command-line bank account simulation with deposit, withdraw and print statement functionality via account, statement and transaction objects.

+Each new account object is constructed with an empty statement object which holds transaction objects in an array.
+Transaction objects are constructed each time a deposit or withdrawal is made.
+The transaction object determines whether the transaction has been credit or debit based on whether the value passed from the account object is negative or positive.
+These are subsequently added to the statement objects array.

+When

 ### Commands

 #### deposit(amount)